How Many Cups in 20 oz? A practical guide to Fluid Ounces and Cups

 -

 Variations in Cup Sizes: The standard cup size is 8 fluid ounces.
-However, some measuring cups might slightly vary, particularly older ones.
+Even so, some measuring cups might slightly vary, particularly older ones.
 It's always best to use a standardized measuring cup for precise measurements, especially in baking where even small variations can significantly impact the final result.
 For accurate results, always opt for a cup marked in fluid ounces.

 -